hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    Average rolling return over the full date range

+   Standard Deviation|Average standard deviation (from across sub-timeBlocks) wrt rolling return over the full date range.

    Percentage of times, when the return was below a predefined minimum value like 4%.

-   Average rolling return over smaller time periods within the overall date range.
+   Average rolling return over sub-timeBlocks within the overall date range.
+For large date ranges, it will be for ~every year.

+   Standard Deviation wrt rolling returns in each sub-timeBlocks within the overall date range.
-   For large date ranges, it will be for every year.
+   For large date ranges, it will be for ~every year.

-   Quantiles of the rolling return for each of the smaller time period within the overall date range.
+   Quantiles of the rolling return for each of the sub-timeBlocks within the overall date range.

 NOTE: Full dataset means for all the entities and over the full date range for which data is loaded.